 DCSD policy states that a child must have their Health Immunization form 3231 on file within 30 days of the child starting school or the expiration date.
 If it is not provided, the child will not be able to return to class without the form or proof of an appointment.
 The child will not be able to return after the appointment without an updated form.
 Should the child be absent for 10 consecutive days due to this form not being provided the child’s seat in Pre-K will be forfeited.

-What if I can’t provide the Hearing, Vision, Dental and Nutrition Form 3300 by the indicated registration date on the acceptance letter?
+What if I cannot provide the Hearing, Vision, Dental, and Nutrition Form 3300 by the start of school?

 DCSD policy states that this form must be on file within 90 days of the child starting school or the expiration date.
-If it is not provided, the child will not be able to return to class which may result in the child losing their spot in the program.
+Due to the Covid-19 pandemic, please email your school if you run into difficulty with obtaining and sending this document electronically.
+The District will continue to monitor the status of the COVID-19 pandemic and make future decisions based upon the guidance from the DeKalb County Board of Health, the Centers for Disease Control and Prevention, and the Department of Public Health.
+If the form is not provided within 30 days once school reopens, the child will not be able to return to the class which may result in the child being withdrawn from the program.

-What if my child must take prescribed medicine during the day?
+What if my child must take prescribed medication during the day?